← Back to home

 File locations and permissions

 Default directory: ~/Library/Application Support/<bundle-id>/ (bundle id defaults to app.makio.PassStore).
-The directory is created with mode 0700;vault.enc and vault.meta are written with atomic replace and mode 0600.
+The directory is created with mode 0700; vault.package and the vault.enc / vault.meta compatibility mirrors are written with atomic replace and mode 0600.
+Under the App Sandbox the same paths sit inside the app's container.

 Memory and lock behavior

-- Argon2id and PBKDF2 password buffers and derived key material are zeroed in
+• Argon2id and PBKDF2 password buffers and derived key material are zeroed in VaultCryptoService after use.

 Session, clipboard, and UI throttling

-- Failed password attempts: after a wrong password, further attempts are delayed by 1s, then 2s, 5s, 10s, and 30s as the failure count increases (UI-oriented throttling, not a substitute for strong passwords).
+• Failed password attempts: after a wrong password, further attempts are delayed by 1s, then 2s, 5s, 10s, and 30s as the failure count increases.
+The delay is persisted, so quitting and reopening the app does not reset it (UI-oriented throttling, not a substitute for strong passwords).

 Network and updates